DEFENSIVE COACHING STAFF

-Jarrett Grabbe is in his second season on the Lindenwood football coaching staff in 2018.
+Jarrett Grabbe is in his third season on the Lindenwood football coaching staff in 2019.
 He is the team’s defensive line coach.

 In his first year at Lindenwood, Grabbe coached the team’s top player.
 Jonathan Harris earned first-team all-MIAA honors for the first time in his career after recording 11.0 tackles for loss and 6.0 sacks.
 Another lineman, Antonio Davis, also earned honorable mention all-conference accolades.

 The defensive line played a key role in Lindenwood having its top scoring defense since 2012.
 The Lions improved their scoring defense by over seven points over the previous season, and also gave up nearly 100 fewer yards per game.

 Grabbe came to Lindenwood from the University of Sioux Falls, where he served as the defensive line coach in 2015 and 2016.

 In 2015, he helped the Sioux Falls defense allow just 18.6 points a game.
 The defensive line allowed just 3.2 yards per rush, and averaged three sacks a game.
 Grabbe coached two second-team all-conference performers and one honorable mention pick.